cedricroijakkers/apache-httpd-docker/README.md

 The usage is identical to the [official httpd image](https://hub.docker.com/_/httpd/), in fact the build is based for 90% from this image.

 # Software versions included
-- Apache http: version 2.4.35
+- Apache http: version 2.4.37
-- nghttp2: version 1.33.0-1 (included in Debian sid)
+- nghttp2: version 1.34.0-1 (included in Debian sid)
-- Openssl: version 1.1.1-1 (included in Debian sid)
+- OpenSSL: version 1.1.1-1 (included in Debian sid)

-# Patches applied
-- TLSv1.3 patch from Apache 2.5 (Trunk) backported and applied to Apache 2.4.35
+- Brotli: version 1.0.6-1 (included in Debian sid)

 # Maintainer
 This container is built and maintained by [Cedric Roijakkers](mailto:cedric@roijakkers.be).